 LH129 Photocopy of January 1773 intimation to the congregation of the granting of a faculty for the demolition of the old church and its rebuilding.

 LH134(E) “The Windows in St. Laurence’s Church, Lighthorne” by Colin Such (2014)

 LH140 “Easter Monday, 1905”, by Peter Hinman (1999).

 LH142(E) Notes on St Laurence Church by Peter Hinman and list of references in various archives.

 LH148(E) Lighthorne memorial tombstones located and plotted by Lighthorne History Society, 2011-14, with amendments 2018.

 LH148.1(E) Sketch map of graveyard showing location of memorial tombstones listed in LH148(E)

 LH148.2(E) Sketch map of graveyard showing location of tombstones with prefixes NW and W, listed in LH148(E)

 LH148.3(E) Sketch map of graveyard showing location of tombstones with prefixes SW. listed in LH148(E)

-LH148.4(E) Sketch map of graveyard showing location of tombstones with prefixes N and NE, listed in LH148(E)
+LH148.4(E) Sketch map of graveyard showing location of tombstones with prefixes N, NE and E, listed in LH148(E)